Surging coronavirus colors White House race in closing days

 “It's always cases, cases, cases.
 They don’t talk about deaths,” Trump complained to a crowd of several thousand at an outdoor rally in Circleville Ohio, where few wore masks even as they stood and sat shoulder to shoulder.
 “They’re trying to scare everybody,” he said.

+Saskia Popescu, an infectious disease expert at George Mason University, called Pence’s decision to continue campaign travel “grossly negligent" and suggested that campaigning was a stretch of the CDC's guidance for essential worker.

+“It’s just an insult to everybody who has been working in public health and public health response,” she said.
+“I also find it really harmful and disrespectful to the people going to the rally” and the people on Pence’s own staff who will accompany him.

-Earlier, at a rally in North Carolina, Trump questioned the value of testing, taking a stance in opposition to public health experts across the globe.
+In North Carolina on Saturday, Trump questioned the value of testing, taking a stance in opposition to public health experts across the globe.

 “You know why we have cases?”
 Trump asked. “’Cause we test so much.
 And in many ways, it’s good.
 And in many ways, it’s foolish.
 In many ways, OK?
 In many ways it’s very foolish.”